cecilieol/cecilieol/README.md

 :woman_technologist: I am a newly graduated front-end developer looking for new opportunities!
 :desktop_computer: I mosty enjoy working with React.js and Next.js, and with a sprinkle of SCSS on top I am at my happiest.
-:space_invader: Always excited about learning new things, and I am currently diving into game development with Phaser in my spare time.
+:space_invader: Always excited about learning new things, and I am currently taking a course in TypeScript.

 ## Skills

 :books: This is a selection of the knowledge I have aquired during my studies:

 #### Code
-HTML // CSS // Bootstrap // SCSS // CSS Modules // JavaScript // React.js // Next.js // TypeScript
+HTML // CSS // Bootstrap // SCSS // CSS Modules // JavaScript // React.js // Next.js

 #### Design
 UX // IxD // WCAG